quinnmoon11/QUINN-Rclass-project2/Data/Raw_data/README.md

 Not all of these columns are interesting for analysis (e.g., `studyName`) and you may want to drop them in your processed data.

-As the raw data that comes with the package `penguins_raw` are pretty clean, I purposely prepared a dirtier version for you to work on that will provide a more realistic data analysis pipeline experience.

 `penguins_raw_dirty.csv` contains some random data entry errors that need to be cleaned.
-If you want to see how this was created, check out `Project_template/Code/Processing_code/typos.R`

-Your first task is to find the faulty values and clean them using the techinques weʻve been learning in class, and save the cleaned dataset in `../Processed_data/`.
+Your first task is to find the faulty values and clean them, and save the cleaned dataset in `../Processed_data/`.
 Please save both `.rda` and `.csv` versions, and include a data dictionary in the `README.md`.

 The code for processing the raw data should be in **Project_template > Code > Processing_code**, and should run from that working directory.
 Please use **relative paths** from that working directory to load and save files.